 Watch for natural learning.
 Learning isn’t limited to a specific time or place, it’s integrated into life.
 It is not boxed in by a school year, only between the hours of 9:00 am and 3:00 pm.
-The homeschool life is REAL life, not a make-believe world of age-segregated groups of people.
+The homeschool life is REAL life, not a make-believe world of age-segregated groups of people in public schools, or depending entirely on a homeschool co-op for your child's education, or doing 100% of your homeschool online.
 Embrace the freedom to learn naturally.
 Look for ways to focus on real-life learning, apart from age specific workbooks and dry textbooks with limited information.

 Take time for fun.
 Pursue a relaxed and fun educational experience.
 Happiness isn’t a pie-in-the-sky wish, it’s a key ingredient for learning.
 The safe, secure, and fun atmosphere of home education is a better way to teach students of all ages.
 Be sure to discover your student's learning style, and be mindful of your own learning style.
 Education at home is faster, more convenient and more efficient.
 It doesn’t require tests.
 It’s less stressful, takes less time, and allows more time for fun.
 When you embrace learning with reckless abandon, your kids can wiggle as much as they need to, follow along with audiobooks until they are 18, or solve medical mysteries when they are teenagers; it’s all part of their homeschool education.

 Encourage delight directed learning.
 While we want our students to be well-educated, and core subjects must be covered, we can still manage to pursue happiness.
 Everyone has subjects they don’t enjoy, but parents can make the drudgery of a subject more fun with games and meaningful experiences.
 Everyone has subjects they love, whether it’s math, music, writing, or P.E.
 Public schools have the ball and chain of common core classes and electives are limited to classes teachers are interested in.
 When you homeschool, you can create an elective out of almost any of your student’s passions.
 Core classes can be taught centered around your child’s learning style, to maximize their delight in learning and help them develop to their maximum potential.